-As a result of the current social distancing guidelines set out by the UK Government, many parents who share custody of their children are wondering what this means for them.
-In this article, we explain how custody arrangements could be impacted by the coronavirus lockdown and what steps parents can take to minimise the impact for their children.
+Many parents who share custody of their children may still be wondering what the new restrictions mean for them.
+We look at how custody arrangements could be impacted by the coronavirus lockdown and what steps parents can take to minimise the impact for their children.

 For more information, see gov.uk.

 The exception to this is if one household has to go into self-isolation due to someone displaying symptoms, in which case:

 This would prevent the transfer of the child from one household to the other